Wolverines tidy up on turnovers after Beilein lowers the boom

 For a team that's one of the best in the nation at taking care of the ball, the No. 4 Wolverines uncharacteristically turned it over eight times in the first half against Air Force.

-But Michigan cleaned up its act and won the turnover battle handily, 20-11, to help turn a closer-than-expected contest into a rout in Saturday's 71-50 win at Crisler Center.
+But Michigan cleaned up its act in the second half to help turn a closer-than-expected contest into a rout in Saturday's 71-50 win at Crisler Center.

 "I told our kids we had eight turnovers in the first half.
-So if you want to score 28, which would be 56 points a game, then we turn it over," Beilein said.
+So if you want to score 28, which would be 56 points a game, then turn it over," Beilein said.
 "We turned it over three times in the second half and we scored (43) points.
 You want to score 90 points a game?
 Don't turn it over.
 And that's sort of what happened."

 Redshirt junior wing Charles Matthews had a slightly different version of what was said.